Skip to main content

 Expected outcome: Beginner-friendly understanding of model fine-tuning (without PhD-level jargon).

-Prompt 4: Assess Incremental vs. All-Or-Nothing
+Prompt 5: Assess Incremental vs. All-Or-Nothing

-The lesson says 'all three or none'—meaning if I'm missing even ONE requirement, I fail.
+The lesson says 'all three or none,' meaning if I'm missing even one requirement, I fail.
 But that feels extreme.
-Help me understand: could I start with just ONE requirement (maybe integrations) and gradually add the others?
+Help me understand: could I start with just one requirement (maybe integrations) and gradually add the others?
 Or is there really no middle ground?
 Give me an honest answer with reasoning.

 Expected outcome: Honest assessment of whether you can build incrementally or need all three upfront.